Partial & Full Dentures

 Partial dentures are recommended for people who have some missing teeth on the mandibular or maxillary arch of the mouth.
 Removable partial dentures are typically made up of fabricated teeth that are attached to a pink plastic base and it is held securely in place by metal clasps that can attach to the existing teeth.
 On the other hand, fixed partial dentures are also referred to as the “crown and bridge dentures” and are often cemented into place to maintain the appearance of a complete set of teeth.

-Complete dentures are those that are used to replace all of the missing teeth on a particular arch in the patient’s mouth.
-The prosthetic teeth used in this type of denture are attached to a gum colored base that is supported by a metal framework to help keep the denture snugly in place.
+Full dentures are those that are used to replace all of the missing teeth on a particular arch in the patient’s mouth.
+The prosthetic teeth used in this type of denture are attached to a gum-colored base that is supported by a metal framework to help keep the denture snugly in place.

 How do I take care of my dentures?